Scots council fined £80k after care home failures led to 'preventable' death of vulnerable patient

 Make sure you keep up to date with news from across Scotland by signing up to our free newsletter here.

-An investigation by the Health and Safety Executive (HSE) determined that he had made several previous attempts to leave the home.
+An investigation by the HSE determined he had made several previous attempts to leave the home.

-The HSE say that any measures that staff had taken to mitigate this, by fitting an electronic tag to his clothing that indicated his whereabouts had been defeated by Mr Macleod having removed it.
+The HSE said any measures staff had taken to prevent this, by fitting an electronic tag to his clothing that indicated his whereabouts, had been defeated by Mr Macleod having removed the device

-A risk assessment carried out in December 2023 indicated that Mr MacLeod would remove a tag if he located it, therefore staff required to be vigilant to this behaviour.
+A risk assessment carried out in December 2023 indicated Mr MacLeod would remove a tag if he located it.

-It was only after his death that the home introduced a regime of half hourly checks on residents.
+It was only after his death the home introduced a regime of half-hourly checks on residents.
 Arrangements had already been made to install keypad entry systems on all doors, but this work had not been completed before Mr MacLeod’s death.

 Comments